timpritlove/prittag/Readme.md

 Installation
 ============
-Download it to a place of your choice
+Download it to a place of your choice and install all dependencies.
-Install all dependencies

 Usage
 =====